-Atlantic City, New Jersey is a 2.5 hour drive from New York City and a slightly shorter ride from Philadelphia.
+Atlantic City, New Jersey is a two and a half-hour drive from New York City and a slightly shorter ride from Philadelphia.
 Discover what awaits you in this vacation spot and find out what draws travelers to its most popular casino resorts.

 For more than a century, the seaside town of Atlantic City has drawn summer visitors to the Boardwalk, the beach, and the Atlantic Ocean.

 In 1976, a Casino Gambling Referendum was passed.
 Old Atlantic City hotels were torn down or revived and towering new ones were built along the Boardwalk and by the nearby Atlantic City Marina.

 Since then, Atlantic City's fortunes have ebbed and flowed like the tides along its eastern shore.
 With the widespread legalization of casino gambling in nearby states including Pennsylvania and New York, Atlantic City faces more competition than ever before.

 Yet there are many reasons for couples to visit Atlantic City.
 There's the beach and the ocean, the nightlife and shopping, the affordable hotels, and a number of outstanding restaurants.